Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/_index.md

 ## Next Steps

-The example project above gives you a basic idea on how projects developed with the GenHTTP may look like.
+The example project above gives you a basic idea of how projects developed with GenHTTP might look like.
 To create more complex web applications, follow the guides in the following sections:

 {{< cards >}}